We are runners, and runners run.

 Run in the evening.
 I don't run in the evening very often these days, but there's a beautiful tranquility about it.
 The sound of the insects buzzing is actually quite calming.
 It's also an efficient way to rehash the day before hitting the pillow.

 Go alone.
 I have drafted many a blog post while pounding the pavement, and I have psychoanalyzed many a problem.
-It's amazing what kind of conversations one can have with oneself when it's just you and the open road.
+It's amazing what kind of conversations one can have with oneself when it's just you and the open road or trail.

 Run with a friend.
 Most of us have run with friends before, and most of us love doing so.
 With respect to social distancing, it is possible to run with a friend (or friends) if you're careful to keep your distance from each other.